 Meet the Doctor

-Dr. Osman is recognized as the nation’s top surgeon for minimal invasive Endoscopic spine surgery.
+Dr. Osman is recognized as the nation’s top surgeon for minimally invasive spine surgery.
 Dr.Osman has been featured on the Top Doctors Interviews which are seen on CNN Headline News, FOX News, Oprah Winfrey Network, CNBC and other networks.
 Dr. Osman is a true pioneer in endoscopic spine surgery.

 Endoscopic Spine Surgery is a state-of-the-art surgery that uses a small tubular system or micro-incisions, assisted with an endoscope for visualization.
 This type of Minimally-Invasive Spine Surgery (MISS) provides patients with quicker recovery and less pain than traditional spine surgery.
 Endoscopic Spine Surgery preserves normal spine mobility because the spine is not fused with screws and rods.
 With experienced hands, most of the procedures take less than one hour and the patient gets back to walk around in only a few hours.